Sankin-kōtai: Description

 The details changed throughout the 26 decades of Tokugawa rule, but generally, the requirement was that the daimyōs of every han move periodically between Edo and his fief, typically spending alternate years in each place.
 His wife and heir were required to remain in Edo as hostages while he was away.
 The expenditures necessary to maintain lavish residences in both places, and for the procession to and from Edo, placed financial strains on the daimyo, making them unable to wage war.
 The frequent travel of the daimyo encouraged road building and the construction of inns and facilities along the routes, generating economic activity.

 There were a number of exceptions for certain fudai daimyōs in the vicinity of Edo, who were allowed to alternate their attendance in Edo every six months instead.
 Temporary exceptional dispensations were also occasionally granted due to illness or extreme extenuating circumstances.

 In principle, the sankin-kōtai was a military service to the shōgun.
 Each daimyō was required to furnish a number of soldiers (samurai) in accordance with the kokudaka assessment of his domain.
 These soldiers accompanied the daimyō on the processions to and from Edo.

 With hundreds of daimyōs entering or leaving Edo each year, processions (大名行列, daimyō-gyōretsu) were almost daily occurrences in the shogunal capital.
 The main routes to the provinces were the kaidō.
 Special lodgings, the honjin (本陣), were available to daimyōs during their travels.

-The sankin-kōtai figures prominently in some Edo-period ukiyo-e woodblock prints, as well as in popular theater such as kabuki and bunraku.
+Effects

+Economic

+The expense of maintaining lavish residences in both Edo and their domain as well as the costly annual journeys to and from Edo was disastrous for the daimyo and greatly enhanced the political control imposed by the sankin-kōtai system.
+As the main source of money for most daimyo was mainly dependent on the rice surplus, which was sharply limited by the relative inflexibility of the productive capacity of the han, the incomes of the daimyo were unable to keep up with the increasing financial needs of the daimyo, forcing them to go into debt.
+Sankin-kōtai expenses regularly made up 70 to 80 percent of the total annual expenditures of daimyo.
+Economic programs, efforts to increase production, and special taxes were all attempted, but offered no permanent solution.
+By the Genroku period, practically every daimyo was deep in debt due to the extravagant spending universal during this period.
+Even the wealthiest feudatory, the Maeda clan of Kaga, began to encounter financial difficulties at this time.